 - Q. Is this's first job? - C. This question seeks to determine new entrants to the job market.
+This is only asked of persons who have been in their current job for less than twelve (12) months.

 4.12 TEMPORARY EMPLOYMENT